 Regardless of the exact blend of meats used, try not to use a very lean meat, if possible, for the juiciest meatballs.
 Fat equals flavor and moisture, and it is really important with this dish!
 I use either a 80/20 or 85/15 (lean/fat) ratio, based on what is available.
 This ratio used in the recipe below will create the most flavorful and balanced, juicy and tender meatballs!

-If you prefer an alternative ground meat, check out my Easy Baked Turkey Meatballs recipe.
+If you prefer an alternative ground meat, check out my Easy Baked Turkey Meatballs and my Zucchini Turkey Meatballs recipes.

 Fried vs. Baked vs. Cooked in the Sauce?